Sch1nken/gdGSI/README.md

 *   **TLS/SSL Security Protocols:** Disabling `tls_verification_enabled` is advisable solely within controlled development environments (e.g., when utilizing self-signed certificates for local testing).
 For production deployments, it is recommended to use a properly signed SSL/TLS certificates and maintain TLS verification as enabled to ensure secure communication.

-*   **Performance Implications:** While the plugin incorporates optimizations for delta updates and data filtering, it is prudent to monitor the frequency of updates to large segments of your game state.
+*   **Performance Implications:** While the plugin incorporates optimizations for delta updates and data filtering, very frequent and/or deep nested data updates can impact performance.
 High-frequency transmissions of extensive datasets may potentially impact application performance or network resource utilization.
 Additionally the state-merging logic could cause performance issues when (larger) sections are updated very frequently.
 It might be wise to accumulate state-changes over a game-tick instead of sending every state-change directly to the GSI plugin. (i.e. instead of iterating over every enemy and calling `GSI.set_section_data()` for that particular enemy data, create a dictionary after the every enemy ticked, and use `GSI.set_section_data` only once.
-This reduces possible expensive merge calculation).
+This reduces possibly expensive merge calculations).

 *   **Receiver Dependency:** This plugin functions as the data _sender_.
 Consequently, a corresponding GSI _receiver_ application is required (e.g., a Python Flask server, Node.js server, or a specialized overlay application).
 This receiver must be configured to listen for HTTP POST requests or WebSocket connections at the specified URIs/ports and process the incoming JSON payloads.
 Some small example endpoint implementations will be provided soon(tm).